-According to Peta, a well-known veterinarian and columnist Dr. Michael Fox, “Dogs are pack animals and need frequent contact with their own kind or with human beings.”
-Dr. Fox writes that for dogs who have spent much of their lives in a back yard, “the chances are high that [they] will become overexcited when [they’re] with people.
+According to Peta, a well-known veterinarian, and columnist Dr. Michael Fox, “Dogs are packed animals and need frequent contact with their own kind or with human beings.”
+Dr. Fox writes that for dogs who have spent much of their lives in a backyard, “the chances are high that [they] will become overexcited when [they’re] with people.
 Long periods of social deprivation … can make a good-tempered dog quite ill-tempered.”
 As a result, “Dogs do bite when they become overexcited.
 It’s as though they don’t know what to do with all their pent-up energies.”
-This may explain why some chained dogs—who are used to being alone—attack when they are finally approached, even by a familiar face or a family member.
+This may explain why some chained dogs—used to being alone—attack when they are finally approached, even by a familiar face or a family member.

 The man arrived and the dog immediately began barking and lunging at the man.
 The dog was chained to the fence, and with patience, the man was able to control the dog with a leash.
 The dog was finally released from his chain.
 Watch the video to see what happens next.
 Sometimes all they need is love.

 Months of intense rehabilitation led Alex to his forever home.
 Once an aggressive dog feared by everyone, Alex became a beloved pet, living proof of how empathy, understanding, and professional care can turn around the life of an aggressive dog chained to a fence.

 Rescuing and rehabilitating an aggressive dog is not an easy task, but the story of Alex serves as an inspiring tale of transformation.
 His journey from a chained, aggressive dog to a cherished family member shows that even the most aggressive dogs can find a new leash in life with understanding, care, and professional assistance.